Frequently Asked Questions - Admitted Students

 For more information regarding securing employment in Lexington and the surrounding areas, please see our the "Job Seekers" portion of our webpage for Law Students with Families.

 There is a Fitness Center on-campus to which law students have access, as well as regular Yoga, Hip-Hop, Spin and other group exercise classes.
 For more information regarding group exercise courses, please see the University's webpage for group fitness opportunities.
-Next to the law school is the W&L Natatorium which offers excellent, year-round swimming.
+Next to the law school is the W&L Natatorium which offers recreational swimming opportunities.
 There is also a 24-hour fitness center located in the third year housing village, which is accessible with a student ID.
 For other Campus Recreation opportunities, including intramurals, please see the University's Campus Recreation webpage.
 Intramural sports are a big part of law school life.
-In fact, the law school has its own intramural league, run by third year law students affectionately known as the Sport Czars.
+In fact, the law school has its own intramural league, run by third year law students known as the Sport Czars.
 Students play a variety of sports throughout the year - football in the fall, floor hockey and basketball in the winter, and soccer and softball (the annual Dean's Cup softball tournament is a popular campus event) in the spring.
 The individual law classes often field teams to compete in the campus-wide intramural competitions.
 For more information regarding intramurals, please the University intramurals webpage.

 There are also a number of outdoor activities available in the Lexington area.
 Lexington is situated a short fifteen minute drive from the Blue Ridge Parkway; outdoor activities in the area abound.
 Whether they're sitting by the river at Goshen, swimming at Panther Falls, cycling on one of Rockbridge County's scenic by-ways, hiking House Mountain, running on one of Lexington's many trails, golfing at one of the area's two golf courses, skiing at one of the four nearby resorts, or simply working out at the University Fitness Center, our law students are an active group.